stack-community/stack-lang/README.md

 ## Installation

+Stack programming language's interpreter binary files for Windows are in the [release](https://github.com/Stack-Programing-Community/Stack-Programing-Language/releases).
+And the releases are Regularly when new function become stable, that's good way if you prize safety.

-You can install Stack Programming Language using `cargo`, the Rust package manager.
-Make sure you have Rust installed on your system before proceeding.
+clone the Stack Programming Language repository using `git` and build it using `cargo`, the Rust package manager.
+Make sure you have Rust and Git installed on your system before proceeding.

 ```bash
 $ git clone https://github.com/Stack-Programing-Community/Stack-Programing-Language.git